Opportunities

 Submit an application through the Student Activities Funding Engine (SAFE).

-In the documents section of the application, upload the offer letter from the organization providing the internship.
+Students applying for Student Initiated Summer Internships should upload their offer letter from the organization providing the internship in the documents section of their application.
 The offer letter should include details of the internship and the amount of financial support, if any, the organization will provide.

 Deadline

-The deadline to apply is May 31, 2024.
-Applications will be reviewed on a rolling basis by a committee of faculty and journalists from the Humanities Council that will review applications and select recipients.
+The deadline to apply is May 31, 2025.
+Applications will be reviewed on a rolling basis by a committee of faculty and journalists from the Humanities Council.

 Post-Project Requirement